thebitmonk/send_post_api/docs/AccountsubaccountApi.md

-Get All Incidents associated with a sub-account <br>
+Get All Incidents associated with a sub-account

 ### Example
 ```javascript